 With Mike assuming the role of the remote worker, he begins by connecting his RAP.
 Eric, acting as a systems administrator, has already configured Aruba Activate to automate the provisioning of the access point.
 Aruba Activate is a free service from Aruba that automatically communicates with a device once it has connected to your network to check for rules and policies.
 In this instance, the pre-configured rule states that the remote worker’s IAP is to act as a RAP and points it to the IP address of the controller.

 Aruba Activate seamlessly integrates with ClearPass, so you can manage policies to verify the device and whitelist it.
-These settings can apply to other RAPs set up under the same folder, so the configuration only needs to be done once which allows for a complete zero touch experience for all involved parties. how the RAP was pushed live with full configuration in about 15 minutes, with no additional licenses necessary.
+These settings can apply to other RAPs set up under the same folder, so the configuration only needs to be done once which allows for a complete zero touch experience for all involved parties.
+Watch the demo to see how the RAP was pushed live with full configuration in about 15 minutes, with no additional licenses necessary.
 The demo also included a live Q&A session, so be sure to listen to the end to get answers to some common questions.